Education

 Congressman Cohen made the following statement:

-WASHINGTON – Congressman Steve Cohen (TN-9) today announced that the University of Tennessee Health Science Center (UTHSC) will receive a grant of $77,000 from the National Institute of Allergy and Infectious Diseases for a project titled “Modulating drug efflux transporter expression on the macrophage reservoir of HIV.”
-The research is under the direction of Associate Professor Dr. Theodore Cory in the College of Pharmacy.
+WASHINGTON – Congressman Steve Cohen (TN-9) today announced that St. Jude Children’s Research Hospital will receive two grants totaling $1,389,167 from the National Institute of Allergy and Infectious Diseases for research on engineering high-fidelity regulator T-cells and defining their sustainability.
+The work is under the direction of Dr. Yongqiang Feng of the Department of Immunology.

 Congressman Cohen made the following statement: